Nazeeh21/comp-kit/ReadymadeComponent.md

-# Pure Components
+# ReadyMade Components
-Pure components are reusable, ready-to-use, and non-customizable components.
+Readymade components are reusable, ready-to-use, and non-customizable components.

 ### Connect Button
 This is the main button to connect your dapp with your wallet.
 This component is responsible for rendering **Connect button** when not connected and rendering the **connected address** and **Disconnect** Button if connected.